 A student admitted to the institution to study for the Master of Music in Church Music (MMCM) or the Master of Divinity with a specialization in Church Music (MDivCM) degree must take a series of examinations at the beginning of the student's first semester in order to determine the level of undergraduate music proficiency.
-The results of the examinations and auditions will assist the faculty in determining for the student any courses which may be required to remove undergraduate level deficiencies.
+The results of the examinations and auditions will assist the faculty in determining the courses that may be required to remove undergraduate level deficiencies.
 These examinations are given prior to registration in August and January.
 Music placement examinations and performance auditions cover the following areas:

-- Music Theory harmony, ear training, form and analysis, counterpoint, and orchestration.

-- Music History literature (choral, solo vocal, instrumental), composers, and important facts of all periods.
-This examination also includes a listening component.
+- Music Theory harmony, ear training, form and analysis, counterpoint, and orchestration. - Music History literature (choral, solo vocal, instrumental), composers, and important facts of all periods.
+This examination also includes a listening component. - Keyboard - Voice

-- Conducting

-- Keyboard

-- Voice